-- ▲ Do not move or store materials on damaged pallets or skids.
+- ♠ Do not move or store materials on damaged pallets or skids.
 Items can fall through them causing severe injury or death. - ▲ Be sure the pallet or skid you are using is in good condition and does not have defective or missing components and fasteners.

-10. POWER LINES
+10. CAUTION FOR ELECTRICAL LINES

-The operating near the electrical lines is very dangerous.

-Operate within safe working range permitted as below.
+- ▲ When moving the machine with the mast raised, watch out electrical lines over the machine. - ▲ The operating near the electrical lines is very dangerous. - Operate within safe working permitted as below.